 - Toss for a minute or two then add the lemon juice and chorizo

-- Toss for another few minutes or until the prawns are opaque
+- Toss for another few minutes or until the prawns are pink and opaque

 - Sprinkle with parsley and lemon zest

 - Serve with lemon quarters and crusty bread for a starter or with pasta or couscous for a main If you’re using fresh prawns, always make sure that you clean them properly.
 If you’re a bit squeamish – or just for sheer convenience – you could buy them cleaned and shelled.
 Fresh prawns should smell like a hint of the sea – never fishy.